 Finally, any person under the age of 18 who is harmed due to a medical error will have until their 20th birthday to file suit in order to recover compensation.

 Victims of emergency room malpractice may be entitled to various types of compensation for what has happened to them.
-At the Weitz Firm, our qualified and experienced Philadelphia emergency room malpractice lawyers are regularly able to help clients recover the following types of compensation:
+At The Weitz Firm, LLC, our qualified and experienced Philadelphia emergency room malpractice lawyers are regularly able to help clients recover the following types of compensation:

 The total amount of compensation available for an emergency room malpractice case will vary depending on the factors related to each particular situation.
 These factors include the severity of the injury or illness caused by the error, level of a patient’s pain and suffering, the cost of ongoing medical care, and more.